Great content marketers make their jobs look easy.…

 Think about your online buying behavior.

-Do you buy from the first website that you stumble upon?
+Do you buy from the first website that you stumbled upon?
 Or, do you like to first educate yourself by reading a couple of articles?
 I’m pretty sure you fall into the second category.

 How can I say that?

 Research proves that 53% of B2B buyers consume three to five pieces of content before they actually contact a seller or make a final purchase decision.
-The same research found that the amount of time buyers spend on research increased by 37% in 2019.
+The same research found that the number of time buyers spend on research increased by 37% in 2019.

 Buyers are becoming more discerning and web-savvy.
 The ocean of content is becoming larger.
 It’s going to be harder than ever to swim to the top.